neuroethology/bento/documentation/installation.md

 # Installation

-Bento requires Python version XX or above, and can be run on Windows, MacOS, or Linux.
+Bento requires Python version 3.6 or above, and can be run on Windows, MacOS, or Linux.

 **Follow the instructions below to install Bento :** <br>